By Marty Puranik

 While the Security Rule does not detail how a company must protect its medical data, there are certain safeguards considered essential across the board.
 The following protocol should be in place either internally for your firm or present in any vendor you hire to maintain or manipulate ePHI material.

 Integrity control – All health records and information are kept for a specific amount of time and disposed of in a certain way.
 These procedures must be part of your company’s processes and followed precisely.
-You should also employ tools that confirm data integrity.
+You should also employ tools that confirm data integrity and implement best practices to keep your medical records storage organized and efficient.

 Audit controls – Audits might sound scary, but they are the perfect way to tell how close to perfection any system is running.
 Using audit software specific to your industry, you can run scheduled (or unscheduled) audits that analyze how well your data is being protected.